dj505/Pad-Light-Kit/README.md

 # Overkill PIU Pad Lighting Kit
-An upgrade kit, if you consider a 5x5 RGB LED matrix in the center of each panel to be an upgrade.
+An upgrade kit, if you consider a 5x5 RGB LED grid in the center of each panel to be an upgrade.

 ![Render](Panel/Images/Render.png)